 Afghanistan Fire Service:

-- Provide public education in fire prevention / awareness, including demonstrations and presentations for military, civil contractor, and other organizations or institutions.
+- Provide public education in fire prevention and awareness, this may include demonstrations and presentations for military, civil contractor, local nationals and any other organizations.

-- Prepare reports concerning the fire services; participate in the inspection, testing and maintenance of fixed and portable fire extinguishing systems, water distribution systems and all other equipment related to the fire services.
+- Shall be able to prepare reports concerning the fire services; participate in the inspection, testing, maintenance of fixed and portable fire extinguishing systems, water distribution systems and all other equipment related to the fire services.

-- Participate in the inspection of, fire hydrants, sprinkling systems, and elements of a fire prevention or protection system.
+- Participates in the inspection of fire hydrants, sprinkling systems and elements of a fire prevention or protection system.

-- Maintain a variety of data and records regarding fire inspection or prevention activities; prepares reports regarding fire inspection or prevention as required.
+- Maintains a variety of data and records regarding fire inspection or prevention activities; prepares reports regarding fire inspection or prevention as required.

-- Assist in other department administrative activities as assigned.
+- Assists in other department administrative activities as assigned.

-- Assist in training new employees as assigned.
+- Assist in training and development of new employees as assigned.

-- If required, participate in firefighting operations, rescue operations, firefighting training activities.
+- If required shall participate in firefighting operations, rescue operations, firefighting training activities.

-- Conduct fire inspections and education training sections:
+- Shall conduct fire inspections and education training.